Rio fog strands World Cup fans at Brazil airports on game day

 "If you do things right with operations, you can wind up with a draw," he said.
 "You get it wrong, and you don't get to a game on time and you'll soon see what you get."

-"I paid 6,000 euros ($8,200) to come to Brazil and I can't see the game," said Bekhe, who lives in Paris.
+"I paid 6,000 euros (4,790.22 pounds) to come to Brazil and I can't see the game," said Bekhe, who lives in Paris.
 "I've been in Brazil three days and I just want to go home."

 President Dilma Rousseff made it a priority to overhaul old and overcrowded airports before the tournament.
 A handful of concessions attracted millions in private investments, but most airports are still run by Infraero, which finished few of the renovations promised in host cities before the Cup.

-No major work was planned at Santos Dumont and Congonhas, both of which are hemmed in by their central locations in Rio and Sao Paulo, at the center of domestic networks run by Gol Linhas Aereas SA and TAM, the local unit of Latam Airlines Group SA. ($1 = 0.735 euros) (Editing by Todd Benson and Jeffrey Benkoe)
+No major work was planned at Santos Dumont and Congonhas, both of which are hemmed in by their central locations in Rio and Sao Paulo, at the centre of domestic networks run by Gol Linhas Aereas SA and TAM, the local unit of Latam Airlines Group SA.